woctezuma/VIA2COCO/README.md

 # VIA2COCO

-This repository contains Python code to convert annotations from VIA to COCO format.
+This repository contains Python code to convert annotations from Oxford's VGG Image Annotator (VIA) to Microsoft's Common Objects in Context (COCO) format.

 ## Installation